izzyreal/vmpc-docs/controls.rst

 .. note::

   The default keyboard mapping is geared towards US keyboard layout, but it's fully configurable.
-See :ref:`Configuring the Keyboard <configuring_the_keyboard>` for instructions.
+See :ref:`Configuring the keyboard <configuring_the_keyboard>` for instructions.

 .. _basic_operations: